USGS-WiM/SC-RunoffModelingServices/README.md

 ### Running locally

+To run the services locally, first change `root_path` in main.py to be equal to `root_path=''`.

-Run the following in your Windows command prompt:
+Then, run the following in your Windows command prompt:

 ```bash
 # create a virtual environment